Checkerboard

-A checkerboard (American English) or chequerboard (British English; see spelling differences) is a board of checkered pattern on which checkers (also known as English draughts) is played.
+A checkerboard (American English) or chequerboard (British English) is a game board of checkered pattern on which checkers (also known as English draughts) is played.
 Most commonly, it consists of 64 squares (8×8) of alternating dark and light color, typically green and buff (official tournaments), black and red (consumer commercial), or black and white (printed diagrams).
 An 8×8 checkerboard is used to play many other games, including chess, whereby it is known as a chessboard.
 Other rectangular square-tiled boards are also often called checkerboards.
+In The Netherlands, however, a dambord (checker board) has 10 rows and 10 columns for 100 squares in total (see article International draughts).

 Games and puzzles using checkerboards

 Martin Gardner featured puzzles based on checkerboards in his November 1962 Mathematical Games column in Scientific American.
 A square checkerboard with an alternating pattern is used for games including: